Characteristic Evolution and Matching: The Characteristic Initial Value Problem

 At the outset, null formalisms were applied to construct asymptotic solutions at null infinity by means of $1/r$ expansions.
 Soon afterward, Penrose~\cite{Penrose} devised the conformal compactification of null infinity $\mathcal{I}$ (``scri''), thereby reducing to geometry the asymptotic quantities describing the physical properties of the radiation zone, most notably the Bondi mass and news function.
 The characteristic initial value problem rapidly became an important tool for the clarification of fundamental conceptual issues regarding gravitational radiation and its energy content.
 It laid bare and geometrised the gravitational far field.

 The initial focus on asymptotic solutions clarified the kinematic properties of radiation fields but could not supply the dynamical properties relating the waveform to a specific source.
 It was soon realized that instead of carrying out a $1/r$ expansion, one could reformulate the approach in terms of the integration of ordinary differential equations along the characteristics (null rays)~\cite{tam}.
 The integration constants supplied on some inner boundary then played the role of sources in determining the specific waveforms obtained at infinity.
 In the double-null initial value problem of Sachs~\cite{sachsdn}, the integration constants are supplied at the intersection of outgoing and ingoing null hypersurfaces.
 In the worldtube-nullcone formalism, the sources were represented by integration constants on a timelike worldtube~\cite{tam}.
 These early formalisms have gone through much subsequent revamping.
 Some have been reformulated to fit the changing styles of modern differential geometry.
 Some have been reformulated in preparation for implementation as computational algorithms.
 The articles in~\cite{southam} give a representative sample of formalisms.
 Rather than including a review of the extensive literature on characteristic formalisms in general relativity, I concentrate here on those approaches which have been implemented as computational evolution schemes.
-The well-posedness of the associated initial-boundary value problems, which is essential for the success of numerical simulations, is treated in a separate {\it Living Review in Relativity} on ``Theorems on Existence and Global Dynamics for the Einstein Equations'' by Rendall~\cite{rendall}.

 All characteristic evolution schemes share the same skeletal form.
 The fundamental ingredient is a foliation by null hypersurfaces $ u = \mathrm{const.} $ which are generated by a two-dimensional set of null rays, labeled by coordinates $x^A$, with a coordinate $\lambda$ varying along the rays.
 In $(u,\lambda,x^A)$ null coordinates, the main set of Einstein equations take the schematic form